ethanli83/EFSqlTranslator/README.md

 A standalone linq to sql translator that can be used with EF and Dapper.

 You can now try the translator out on http://linqrunner.daydreamer.io/.

+The libary is a nuget libary.
+To use the libary, use your nuget managment tool to install package [EFSqlTranslator.Translation](https://www.nuget.org/packages/EFSqlTranslator.Translation/) and [EFSqlTranslator.EFModels](https://www.nuget.org/packages/EFSqlTranslator.EFModels/)

 ## I. Basic Translation
 This section demostrates how the basic linq expression is translated into sql.
 ### 1. Basic filtering on column values in where clause